 Several times a day, Esther and her five sisters, ages 6 to 17, trek to the pond to collect water.
 They live in Gatsibo district, a two-hour drive northeast of Kigali, Rwanda’s capital.
 Their parents, Augustin Hakizimana, 45, and Olive Nirere, 38, moved back to the district after the genocide — Olive from refuge in Tanzania and Augustin from the Democratic Republic of the Congo where, as a soldier, he’d lost a finger and suffered a serious bullet wound to the leg.

 The pond is a busy place.
 “People come from far away on their bicycles,” says Augustin.
 Thousands of people from seven nearby villages trek down the path carrying yellow jerrycans to fill, competing with herds of cattle who are drinking and defecating in the pond.
 “It’s stagnant water,” says Augustin.
 “Feces are in it.
 When you drink, you know what’s in it.”

-The cattle lift their shiny black heads at the sound of the water bowsers that come to the pond to pump water they’ll use to mix cement for road and new construction.
-The advent of electricity in some parts of the district has brought opportunity, creating even more competition for water already in scarce supply.
+The cattle lift their shiny black heads at the sound of the mobile water tanks that come to the pond to pump water for use in mixing cement for road and other construction.
+The advent of electricity in some parts of the district has brought opportunity, creating even more competition for water al-ready in short supply.

 A wave of fear